alberto56/dcycleblog/kubernetes/08-drupal-helm/index.md

 First things first
 -----

 Let's not get too excited just yet.
-I just wanted to show you a Drupal site so you'd keep reading instead of falling asleep.
+I just wanted to show you a Drupal site so you'd keep reading.
 However, our site is not set in a way that's optimal for our needs:

 * It exposes itself to the outside world via a _LoadBalancer_ instead of _ClusterIP_.
 This is great if you want to quickly look at a site, but in our case we don't want to access our site directly; rather we'll use a reverse proxy to manage LetsEncrypt.
 Plus, each LoadBalancer is tied to our cloud provider DigitalOcean charges you $10 a month per LoadBalancer.
 * It sets up two 8Gb persistent volumes to store data outside of Kubernetes, you can see these by typing `kubectl get pvc`.
 These are charged at $0.10 a month by Gb, for a total of $1.60 a month.